 Puerto Escondido Challenge

 To clarify, this is the country’s biggest surf competition.
-In May, June and July it has an ideal tide, good weather, laid-back local vibes, and up to 40 foot-high monster waves.
-This makes for a thrilling three day competition involving Mexican and foreign professional surfers.
-Also the perfect occasion to try out one of the region’s fish tacos!
+In May, June and July it has an ideal tide, good weather, laid-back local vibes, and up to 40-foot-high monster waves.
+This makes for a thrilling three-day competition involving Mexican and foreign professional surfers.
+Also, the perfect occasion to try out one of the region’s fish tacos!

 Guelaguetza

 Oaxaca’s biggest annual celebration gathers its surrounding regions towards its capital on consecutive Mondays at the end of July.
-The celebration centres around traditional costumed dancing, indigenous walking bands, parades, folkloric dances, and fairs that display crafts and its local gastronomy.
+The celebration centres around traditional costumed dancing, indigenous walking bands, parades, folkloric dances, and fairs that display crafts and local gastronomy.

 August & September